-calibration frequency, date of last calibration, validity) Measuring/ Reading/ Recording frequency Each verification (minimum every 2 years, maximum 5 years) Calculation method (If applicable) The sample size is determined by equating.
-QA/QC procedures applied The sampling protocol was applied and training of field personnel was developed.
+Calculation method (If applicable) QA/QC procedures applied The sampling protocol was applied, and training of field personnel was developed.
 The developed procedure and the information obtained are then evaluated.
-Development of error control according to PDD.
-In each verification process, new measuring tapes will be available to guarantee correct operation and accuracy of measurements.
+Development of error control according to PD In each verification process, new measuring tapes will be available to ensure correct operation and accuracy of measurements.